A Drummer’s Testament: Dagbamba Society and Culture in the Twentieth Century

 8. The Creative

-This book stands for Alhaji Ibrahim and for the culture he represents.
+This book therefore stands for Alhaji Ibrahim and for the culture he represents.
 It stands for the relationship I had with him, and for me as someone who entered Dagbon through drumming to see where it would lead me.
-It stands for our relationship with Ben and Kissmal, and adding Rev. Wumbee and Mustapha, and coming to elder drummers of Dagbon and the people who helped us.
+It stands for our relationship with Ben and Kissmal, and adding Rev. Wumbee and Mustapha, and coming to elder drummers of Dagbon and to the people who helped us as friends and the people who understood the significance of the work.
 It moves to my family and friends and those people here who understood that the care we all showed each other was somehow connected to the task of representing the culture of the Dagbamba.
-That culture demanded creativity and imagination to bring it into being in our lives.
+That culture demanded creativity to bring it into being in our lives.

 I believe that there is something to be learned with regard to a person like Alhaji Ibrahim from the nature of the I Ching and the moralistic commentaries of the ancient Chinese scholars.
 The language of the I Ching itself is vague, a quality it shares with other systems of divination and thought, a quality from which perhaps derives some measure of its continuing adaptability.3 The way one engages it affects the kind of sense it makes.
 Therefore, its level of discourse may serve here as a provocative type of discourse to complement the discourse of literate Westerners and the discourse of an indigenous non-literate intellectual like Alhaji Ibrahim.
 In such a juxtaposition, Alhaji Ibrahim’s discourse is much more accessible, probably, than most Western scholarship, and certainly more accessible than the I Ching.